 When Are Hands in Pockets Inappropriate

 There’s nothing inherently wrong with putting your hands in your pockets.
 It’s a typical male resting position, indicating that you’re relaxed and comfortable.
-Most of us use it subconsciously while waiting, conversing, or walking.
+You may do it subconsciously while waiting, conversing, or walking.
 It doesn’t signal anything significant, and nobody gives it a second thought.

 It only becomes inappropriate during formal, solemn, ceremonial, or commemorative occasions, like religious services, court hearings, or job interviews.
 Most of us know this instinctively.